 There is no requirement on the part of the customer to outline any of the experiences in words, it is usually a radio button where the answer needs to go.
-Since there is less time taken to finish this type of customer survey, you can apply this for multiple experiences for measuring customer satisfaction.
+This type of customer survey takes less time to finish.
+Therefore, you can apply this for multiple experiences for measuring customer satisfaction.

 When should you use CSAT?

 The best time to send a CSAT survey is after you complete at least one milestone with the customer, it could be after onboarding, after the installation and setup or even after the first service.
-It is so because at this point the customer would have a decent idea of the kind of service that is being offered.
-Another advantage is that if you send a survey after each milestone, you would know how you fared as a business and you have got time to take corrective measures.
+This is because, at this point the customer has a decent idea of the kind of service you offer.
+You can also benefit from sending a survey after each milestone so as to know how you are faring as a business and take corrective measures.

 How to implement CSAT in your business:

-Getting a high CSAT score is the dream of most businesses, once you have the numbers that show what a customer thinks about your business, the next question that begs is how you use that information for your business.
+CSAT is one of the best customer satisfaction metrics and getting a high CSAT score is the dream of most businesses.
+Once you have the numbers that show what a customer thinks about your business, the next question that begs is how you use that information for your business.

 Experts agree that CSAT score of 3 or less requires immediate follow-up.
 By getting feedback for existing services and products, you can measure your customers’ satisfaction and meet customers’ expectations by making improvements.
 By engaging with customers during many levels, you make them feel valued and in turn, increase their loyalty.
 Take an inside look as well by getting to know what your employees think about your company by asking questions and getting their feedback.